Skip to Content

 • If it happens with friends and you trust them to help you, ask them to follow the guidelines mentioned under the heading “in your presence,” as listed above.

 How do I stop my dog from peeing when excited?
-In every case, it’s crucial that you begin to teach him commands because this is a guaranteed method for giving him a self-confidence boost.
+In every case, you must begin to teach him commands because this is a guaranteed method for boosting his self-confidence.

-Many new Pomeranian puppy owners will ask “How long does it take to potty train a Pomeranian puppy?”
+Many new Pomeranian puppy owners will ask, “How long does potty training a puppy take?”

 The time involved in Pomeranian house training varies with each puppy.
-How diligent the owner is with the potty regime has a major bearing on the success rate.
+How diligent the owner is with the potty regime greatly affects the success rate.

 Pomeranian puppies usually want to keep their home clean.
 It is up to owners to provide the opportunity for a trained Pomeranian by setting your puppy up for success.
-Habits are quickly learned, the good and unfortunately also the bad.
+Habits, the good and, unfortunately, the bad, are quickly learned.

 Success with Pomeranian training can be quickly achieved by starting your puppy out on the right paw from day one.

 Enjoy your Pomeranian.
-Download FREE eBook on Pomeranian Potty Training in our member's section.
+Download the FREE eBook on Pomeranian Potty Training in our member’s section.

 Copyright Pomeranian.Org.
 All Rights Reserved.